mmarquee/ui-automation/docs/developer.md

   <dependency>
     <groupId>com.github.mmarquee</groupId>
     <artifactId>ui-automation</artifactId>
-    <version>0.6.0</version>
+    <version>0.7.0</version>
   </dependency>
 <dependencies>
 ```

 ## Snapshot build

-Currently the 'stable' release of the library is 0.6.0, so the development
+The 'stable' release of the library is 0.7.0, so the development
-branch is being snapshotted, so to get the latest development version
+branch is being snapshotted.
+To get the latest development version
- (currently 0.7.0-SNAPSHOT, if it exists), use the following in the pom.xml.
+ (currently 0.8.0-SNAPSHOT, if it exists), use the following in the `pom.xml`.

 ```
 <dependencies>